The Dry August Backyard

 Alongside the driveway trying east in direction of the meadow backyard (proper) and gravel backyard (left).
 The Cornus nuttallii whose trunk is within the middle, is as soon as once more declining.
 We thought it was out of the woods because it bloomed fantastically this spring, nevertheless it quickly went brown and dropped most of its leaves.
 Both approach we’ll depart it, on the worst as a snag for wildlife and at greatest a recovered native dogwood.

-Pearly eternal, Anaphalis margaritacea, has began popping up within the western woodland and is happiest in full solar, regardless that there’s a giant patch of it in almost full shade for some odd purpose.
+Pearly eternal, Anaphalis margaritacea, has began popping up within the western woodland and is happiest in solar, regardless that there’s a giant patch of it in almost full shade for some odd purpose.

 The fireplace pit space with my blue shed within the background.